telerik/ajax-docs/controls/fips-compatibility.md

 # FIPS Compatibility

-This article explains the FIPS compatibility of the Progress Telerik UI for ASP.NET AJAX suite.
+This article explains the FIPS compatibility of the Progress Telerik® UI for ASP.NET Ajax suite.

 Sections in this article: